TheKevJames/packtex/README.rst

 Installation
 ============
-PackTeX is now available from [PyPI](https://pypi.python.org/pypi/packtex/)!
+PackTeX is now available from `PyPI <https://pypi.python.org/pypi/packtex/>`_!
 You can instll the latest beta with:

     pip install packtex --pre

 Or you can build PackTeX from source by cloning this repo and running:

     python setup.py install

+Some Mac OS X users have reported difficulty in installing PackTeX.
+The solution, it seems, is to tell pip to install `argparse` from non-standard sources.
+So, call:

+    sudo pip install argparse --allow-external argparse --upgrade

+and then run either of the installation options again.

 Usage
 =====